BarthPaleologue/Blog/content/posts/ocean-simulation-webgpu/index.md

 ## Conclusion

 20 years after Tessendorf's paper, the FFT ocean simulation is still a great way to generate realistic oceans.
-With the power of modern GPUs, the FFT has become really cheap to compute, and we can now simulate detailled oceans in realt-time.
+With the power of modern GPUs, the FFT has become really cheap to compute, and we can now simulate detailed oceans in real-time.

 There are many extensions possible to this project: foam generation, refraction, underwater caustics, more spectrums like JONSWAP, etc. I didn't have the time to implement them all, but it was nonetheless a great and fun learning experience.